 - Broken mesh

-Revision surgery can be required if the removal of the device is necessary or the hernia mesh implanted is a part of FDA hernia mesh recalls .
+Revision surgery can be required if the removal of the device is necessary or the hernia mesh implanted is part of FDA hernia mesh recalls .

 “Even though a small percentage of patients have a mesh-related complication, the number of patients with complaints can be high.”

 - Dr. Shirin Towfigh, Surgeon, Beverly Hills Hernia Center